hnzaldhn/BAT-404-FINAL-PROJECT/README.md

 By temporarily suspending in-person education, school closures have played a pivotal role in reducing the risk of transmission among students, teachers, and the wider community.
 This measure has been instrumental in preventing the overwhelming healthcare systems, protecting vulnerable populations, and ultimately saving lives.
 Moreover, school closures have highlighted the interconnectedness between education and public health, emphasizing the need for comprehensive strategies that prioritize the well-being of students, promote equitable access to education, and address the broader societal impacts of the pandemic.

+EXPECTED OUTPUT / OUTCOME
+The expected outcome of school closure due to COVID-19 is to minimize the spread of the virus and protect the health and safety of students, teachers, staff, and the wider community.
+By temporarily closing schools, the aim is to create physical distance, reduce contact, and limit the opportunities for transmission of the virus within educational settings.
+This measure is expected to contribute to flattening the curve and alleviating the strain on healthcare systems, ensuring that medical resources are available for those who need them most.
+School closures are expected to provide an opportunity for authorities to implement and enforce public health measures, such as social distancing, mask-wearing, and improved hygiene practices.
+The closure period allows time for cleaning and disinfecting school facilities, implementing safety protocols, and training staff on the necessary precautions to prevent the spread of the virus.
+During the closure, schools are expected to implement alternative learning strategies, such as remote or online education, to ensure that students continue to receive education and support their academic progress.
+Although challenges may arise from the transition to remote learning, efforts are made to provide equitable access to education and support services, addressing the needs of vulnerable students, and minimizing the disruption to their learning journey.
+Overall, the expected outcome of school closure due to COVID-19 is to protect public health, maintain educational continuity to the best extent possible, and contribute to the broader efforts of mitigating the impact of the pandemic on individuals, families, and communities.